 Worsening pain in your mouth and face two to three days after the extraction is the most common symptom of dry socket.
 Discomfort can be mild, but it’s often severe.
 Other dry socket symptoms include:

-In some cases, your dentist might take dental X-rays to make sure no tooth fragments were left behind.
+In some cases, your dentist might take dental X-rays to make sure there are no tooth fragments stuck in your jaw.

 Easing pain and discomfort is the main goal of dry socket treatment.
 Your dentist may:

 With proper care, a dry socket usually heals in seven to 10 days.
 In that time, new tissue grows and covers the exposed socket.
-Regular brushing and flossing during this time helps keep your mouth healthy and reduces your risk of infection.
-People who’ve had dry sockets in the past are more likely to get them again.
+Regular brushing and flossing help keep your mouth healthy and reduce your risk of infection.

 A note from Cleveland Clinic